-- 1 Download FileZilla and install the FTP software to your computer - 2 Go to USB Application > FTP.
-In the FTP Setup screen, click Add Rule to go to the Add FTP Account screen.
-You can use this screen to create a set of User Name and Password and set up USB rules for file sharing.
-(See more information at Section 8.4.2 on page 76.)
-Click APPLY to save the changes.
+- 1 Download FileZilla and install the FTP software to your computer. - 2 Go to USB Application > FTP.
+On the FTP Setup screen, click Add Rule to go to the Add FTP Account screen.
+You can use this screen to create a set of User Name and Password, and USB rules for file sharing.
+(See more information at Section 8.4.2.1 on page 79.)
+Click Apply to save the changes.

-Figure 43 USB Application > FTP > Add FTP Account
+Figure 42 USB Application > FTP: Add FTP Account